tommarien/blog/source/_posts/2011-12-18-fluentmigrator-part-ii.md

 title: FluentMigrator Part II
 date: 2011-12-18 17:12
 categories:
-  - CSharp
+  - csharp
 tags:
-  - Continuous Integration
+  - continuous integration
-  - FluentMigrator
+  - fluent migrator
-  - Database
+  - database
-  - Migrations
+  - migrations
 ---

 As a result of [my previous post](/blog/2011/12/09/fluentmigrator-database-migrations-done-right) of FluentMigrator, i thought publishing a follow-up article would be a great idea.
 Meanwhile I joined the team of FluentMigrator as a contributor.
 I would like to continue on the previous post and show some more common scenario's.